Last Updated: March 15, 2021

 OK, that’s not so bad… However:

 - 55% of workers agree that excessive emails prevent them from doing their primary job duties.

 Well, that’s annoying.
-Not everyone is a natural email writer, after all.
+Not everyone is a natural email writer, in spite of all writing assistance apps at hand.
 And the rest of the work won’t do itself, unfortunately.

 Congrats!
 What a relief it must be to have no emails to respond to!
 Sometimes having a 0 is a good thing.